Structures of Life

 3. Keep Moving!
 If you are constantly moving, it will keep everyone on task.

-4. Watch for the child who may want to experiment with the snail and hurt it.
+4. Watch for the child who may want to experiment inappropriately with the crayfish.
+Discuss how they are real creatures and will die if handled incorrectly.

 1. You can lengthen or shorten the time on any lesson.